xVanDat/FakeDeafen/README.md

 1. Place the `fakeDeafen` folder into the `src/userplugins/` directory of Vencord/Equicord.
 2. Rebuild the application (`pnpm build`).
-3. Inject into Discord if you haven't already. (`pnpm inject`)
+3. Inject into Discord if you haven't already. (`pnpm inject`) If you already injected to Discord, just reload Discord again (Ctrl + R)
 4. Enable the "FakeDeafen" plugin in your Vencord/Equicord settings.

 ## Disclaimers

 - This plugin was developed with the assistance of AI.
 As such, it will not be submitted to the official Vencord/Equicord plugin repositories, and there may be minor unforeseen issues or bugs.
 Use it at your own discretion.
 - This is a local deafen.
-Other users in the voice channel will not see the red headset icon next to your name.
+Other users in the voice channel will not see the deafen icon next to your name.